 Grace earned a Master's of Education at the University of Georgia.

-From Grace Fleming:
+By Grace Fleming:

 The key to academic success is a strong foundation that is established in the earliest years of school.
 It's so important to establish a strong work ethic and great study habits at a young age!
 Having said that, I know that it is never too late to establish great study habits.
 High school is such an exciting time of life, when students prepare for college and for life as an adult.
 It's a time for having great fun and making friends for life, but also a time for laying serious groundwork.